 Car insurance companies are for-profit businesses.
 They want to make money, which means cutting costs.
 When an insurer offers you a settlement amount, it is almost always lower than what is needed.
 Consider this carefully before agreeing to a settlement offer from an insurance company.

 Establishing fault and limiting your or your loved one’s liability after an accident is important, which means collecting evidence to support your claim is crucial.
+The insurance adjuster will investigate the accident and determine liability, so having thorough documentation is essential.
 Your car accident attorney can help you or your friend navigate this process with ease and confidence.

 When Someone Else Was Driving

 California requires all motorists to carry at least liability insurance on their vehicles.
 If you have insurance coverage on your car, the licensed driver you let borrow it will also be covered under your policy.
+However, the person borrowing your car must have a driver’s license to be covered and to avoid legal issues.
+Always ensure you only lend your car to someone with a valid driver’s license to avoid legal and financial risks.
 They can file a claim against your insurance policy, which means that you may experience increased premiums or additional penalties associated with the accident that you weren’t involved in.
+If the driver of your car was not at fault, their insurance would cover the damages.
+Lending your car to someone with prior motor vehicle violations can increase your risk of liability and may impact your insurance coverage.

 Many spouses or live-in partners add each other to their car insurance policies.
 However, even if that is not the case, your insurance should cover the accident even if someone else was driving.
+Vehicle owners should ensure the person borrowing their car has a valid driver’s license to avoid liability.
 If the other driver was at fault for the accident involving your vehicle, then you or your friend would file a claim against that driver’s car insurance policy.
+If the accident was caused by a negligent driver, you could face additional legal and financial risks.
+If damages from the accident exceed your policy’s primary coverage limits, the driver’s insurance may provide secondary coverage to pay for any remaining damages.

 When the Other Driver Doesn’t Have Insurance